wallarm/product-documentation/docs/latest/installation/cloud-platforms/aws/terraform-module/examples.md

 [This example](https://github.com/wallarm/terraform-aws-wallarm/tree/main/examples/proxy) demonstrates how to deploy Wallarm as an inline proxy to AWS Virtual Private Cloud (VPC) using the Terraform module.

-Wallarm proxy solution provides an additional functional network layer serving as an advanced HTTP traffic router with the WAF and API security functions.
+Wallarm proxy solution provides an additional functional network layer serving as an advanced HTTP traffic router with the application protection and API security functions.
 This is the **recommended** deployment option since it provides the most functional and easy to implement solution.

 ![!Proxy scheme](../../../../images/waf-installation/aws/terraform/wallarm-as-proxy.png)